Semester in Jerusalem

 - Palestinian Society and Politics: ANTH, IR/PACS

-- Readings in Biblical Hebrew Narrative: BITH, CL
+- Readings in Biblical Hebrew - Historical and Geographical Texts: BITH, CL

 Program costs are equivalent to a full-time on-campus semester at Wheaton (full tuition; double/triple room; full board-18 AYCE meal plan) and cover program tuition, room and board, academic excursions, and transportation within the program (surface and air).
 This does not cover passport or visa fees, airfare to Tel Aviv and return from the program, vaccinations, textbooks, and other personal expenses.